JamesTTTT/P5-Game/README.md

 # SPIRITUS EST

-Spiritus Est is latin for the spirit and the title for this game
+Spiritus Est is latin for "the spirit" and the title for this game

 ## Game Controls Explained

-Use your "WASD" keys to move up,down,left,right and use your mouse cursor to drag and drop items like the Sword and Score Coins.
+Use your "WASD" keys to move "up","down","left","right" and use your mouse cursor to drag and drop items like the Sword and Score Coins.
+After unlocking abilities the additional keys "E" "Shift" and "Space" will be used.

 ## How To Play